modding-hub/mango-mod-menu-code/README.md

 open vs community then open local folder or something like that its a folder icon find the menupatch folder open that then your done i could be wrong i havnt used this in a while

+OUTDATED: tag all and tag gun (i may fix it at some point)